 Our founders have.
 They’re ensuring their staff, customers and the communities they work in have the digital skills they need to enjoy everyday economic and social life.

 In October 2013, we kickstarted a partner programme in the North East of England to boost the Basic Online Skills of every person, small business and charity.

 Go ON NI

-This April we’re working with partners to kickstart the Go ON NI programme.
+We’re working with partners to kickstart the Go ON NI programme.
 Our aim?
 To engage national and local people and partners who are passionate about helping every person and organisation gain Basic Online Skills.